Last Updated on January 1, 2021.

 DCAM FreeComp By FXpansion (Windows, Mac)

-DCAM is modelled around a classic console bus compressor design and is intended to be used to “glue” mixes and subgroups together while enhancing punch and definition.
+DCAM is modelled after a classic console bus compressor design and is intended to be used to “glue” mixes and subgroups together while enhancing punch and definition.

 It can also tame peaks and create pumping compression on individual tracks; however, it’s one of those compressors that can certainly be used on the master bus to give your song that last punch and sonic glue it needs.